thacuber2a03/toast/README.md

 #### `newContext(color: bool = false): ^Context`

-Sets up and returns a new `Context`.
+Sets up and returns a new, heap-allocated `Context`.
 `color` dictates whether the tests should print with color or not.

 #### `type TestFn = fn (T: ^Context)`